ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-pauly-masque-quic-proxy.md

 connection ID before using forwarded mode.

-Prior to receiving the server response, the client MUST send short header packets tunnelled in DATAGRAM frames.
+Prior to receiving the server response, the client MUST send short header packets tunnelled in HTTP Datagram frames.
 The client MAY also choose to tunnel some short header packets even after receiving the successful response.

-If the Server Connection ID registration is rejected, for example with a CONFLICT close code in a CLOSE_SERVER_CID capsule, it MUST NOT forward packets to the requested Server Connection ID, but only use tunnelled mode.
+If the Server Connection ID registration is rejected, for example with a CLOSE_SERVER_CID capsule, it MUST NOT forward packets to the requested Server Connection ID, but only use tunnelled mode.
 The request might also be rejected if the proxy does not support forwarded mode or has it disabled by policy.
-For close codes other than CONFLICT, clients SHOULD stop sending requests for other Server Connection IDs in the future.

 QUIC long header packets MUST NOT be forwarded.
-These packets can only be tunnelled within DATAGRAM frames to avoid exposing unnecessary connection metadata.
+These packets can only be tunnelled within HTTP Datagram frames to avoid exposing unnecessary connection metadata.

 When forwarding, the client sends a QUIC packet with the target server's